SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 Health-Check Logs
 ===================

-After executing the ``SELECT health_check_monitoring`` command, both a health-check log file and a CLI result set are generated.
+After executing the ``SELECT health_check_monitoring`` command, a health-check log file and a CLI result set are generated.
 When reading your health-check log through the CLI, in addition to the metric values, it also showcases your initially set metric range configuration and the location of your exported log file.
 It's important to note that logs are separately generated for each of the four Health-Check Monitor *categories*.

 The log file and the result set both output the following metrics: